RealDoigt/General-Purpose-Shell/doc/spec.md

 ### String

-A string constant is defined as any string literal which is comprised of more than one character if we remove the single quotes and any escape charater.
+A string constant is defined as any string literal which is comprised of more than one character if we remove the single quotes and any escape character.

+### Character

+A character constant is defined as any string literal which is comprised of only one character if we remove the single quotes and any escape character.